|

 Athens County Food Pantry

 The Athens County Food pantry began over 25 years ago as an ecumenical ministry serving people in our county who are food insecure.
 Good Shepherd has been involved from the very beginning.
 Today, we continue to be a major contributor through donations, volunteers. and board members.
-The pantry is located at 528 Richland Avenue, and volunteers are needed each week to help pack boxes and stack shelves.
-Mondays are the typical volunteer days.

 |